-This Final Environmental Impact Report (FEIR) is an informational document prepared by the Monterey County Resource Management Agency, Planning Department, to evaluate the potential environmental impacts of the proposed Harper Canyon (Encina Hills) Subdivision.
+This Final Environmental Impact Report (FEIR) is an informational document prepared by the County of Monterey to evaluate the potential environmental impacts of the proposed Harper Canyon (Encina Hills) Subdivision.
 The primary objectives of the EIR process under the California Environmental Quality Act (CEQA) are to inform decision makers and the public about a project's potential significant environmental effects, identify possible ways to minimize significant effects and consider reasonable alternatives to the project.
 This EIR has been prepared with assistance from Monterey County's planning and environmental consultant, PMC, and reviewed by County staff for completeness and adequacy in accordance with Public Resources Code (PRC) Sections 21000-21177 and the State CEQA Guidelines.

-As prescribed by the State CEQA Guidelines Sections 15088 and 15132, the Lead Agency, the Monterey County Planning Department, is required to evaluate comments on environmental issues received from persons who have reviewed the Draft EIR and prepare written responses to those comments.
+As prescribed by the State CEQA Guidelines Sections 15088 and 15132, the Lead Agency, the County of Monterey, is required to evaluate comments on environmental issues received from persons who have reviewed the Draft EIR and prepare written responses to those comments.
 This document, together with the DEIR and RDEIR (incorporated by reference in accordance with State CEQA Guidelines Section 15150) will comprise the Final Environmental Impact Report (FEIR) for this project.
 Pursuant to the requirements of the CEQA, the County of Monterey must certify the FEIR as complete and adequate prior to approval of the project.

-This FEIR contains individual responses to each written and verbal comment received during the public review period for the DEIR.
+This FEIR contains individual responses to each written and verbal comment received during the public review period for the DEIR, as well as two "master responses" that address recurring comments submitted by more than one person.
 In accordance with State CEQA Guidelines Section 15088(b), the written responses describe the disposition of significant environmental issues raised.
-The Monterey County Planning Department and its consultants have provided a good faith effort to respond in detail to all significant environmental issues raised by the comments.
+The County and its consultants have provided a good faith effort to respond in detail to all significant environmental issues raised by the comments.